bourquejulien/devops-cs2024-team-exemple/README-EN.md

 - Do not attempt to harm the competition infrastructure

 > Note: Online help forums (Stack Overflow, Reddit, ...) are not considered external help.
 Their use is therefore allowed.
 > However, you cannot ask questions on these forums.
-In case of non-compliance with these rules, penalties will be applied: point deduction, disqualification.

 In case of non-compliance with these rules, penalties will be applied: **loss of points, disqualification**.